15 Times the Royals Broke Their Own Rules

 And it's probably not very surprising that "selfies" weren't ever outlined in the list of royal rules because cell phones — much less selfies — didn't exist when the late Queen was crowned.
 But Harry wasn't the one holding the phone, so did he really "break" this rule?
 We'll let him slide for this one.
 C'mon, it's Obama.
 Nobody wants to miss a photo op with him!

 When Prince Charles Hugged a Little Boy

 The general rule upon meeting the royals is no touching, unless they offer their hand for a handshake.
 Apparently, this little boy didn’t know the rules and ran up to Prince Charles for a hug.
-And even more astonishing was the fact that Prince Charles automatically hugged him back, without reserve.
+And even more astonishing was the fact that Charles — who is not the King — automatically hugged him back, without reserve.

 When Queen Elizabeth Put Her Arm Around Michelle Obama

 The story here is that when Michelle Obama met the Queen of England in 2009, she wasn’t aware of royal protocol.
 So, imagine the gasp that was heard ‘round the world when she put her arm around the queen!
 However, the Queen just went with it and put her arm right back around the first lady.